bepoetree/MTTOD/README.md

 For the experiments, we use MultiWOZ2.0 and MultiWOZ2.1.
 - (MultiWOZ2.0) annotated_user_da_with_span_full.json: A fully annotated version of the original MultiWOZ2.0 data released by developers of Convlab available [here](https://github.com/ConvLab/ConvLab/tree/master/data/multiwoz/annotation).
 - (MultiWOZ2.1) data.json: The original MultiWOZ 2.1 data released by researchers in University of Cambrige available [here](https://github.com/budzianowski/multiwoz/tree/master/data).
+- (MultiWOZ2.2) data.json: The MultiWOZ2.2 dataset converted to the same format as MultiWOZ2.1 using script [here](https://github.com/budzianowski/multiwoz/tree/master/data/MultiWOZ_2.2).

 We use the preprocessing scripts implemented by [Zhang et al., 2020](https://arxiv.org/abs/1911.10484).
 Please refer to [here](https://github.com/thu-spmi/damd-multiwoz/blob/master/data/multi-woz/README.md) for the details.